alephium/www/src/content/news/welcome-to-alephium-alph-48dfb72aa458/index.md

 - [https://github.com/alephium/fpga-miner](https://github.com/alephium/fpga-miner)
 - [https://github.com/alephium/mining-pool](https://github.com/alephium/mining-pool)

-And here is a video of how to get started for solo mining : [https://www.youtube.com/watch?v=hdPH6inWjhc](https://www.youtube.com/watch?v=hdPH6inWjhc)
+And here is a video of how to get started for solo mining: [https://www.youtube.com/watch?v=hdPH6inWjhc](https://www.youtube.com/watch?v=hdPH6inWjhc)

 And if you’d rather join a pool, you will find list of available pools at the time of writing [here.](https://wiki.alephium.org/Pool-Mining-Guide.html#community-pools)